delta-centauri/rutishauserThemeB5Plugin/README.md

   - The detail page of the archival description behind the lightbox is automatically loaded, so when closing the lightbox, the current page is displayed

 ### Internationalization (i18n)
-- German and English translations for all plugin-specific texts
+- German, English, Spanish, French, and Ukrainian translations for all plugin-specific texts

 ## Installation